 Continues the practicum experiences in a clinical laboratory.
-Restricted to Clinical Laboratory Sciences majors.
+Restricted to Clinical Laboratory Technology majors.

-CLS 203 Laboratory Practicum III
+CLT 203 Laboratory Practicum III

 Continues the practicum experience in a clinical laboratory.
-Restricted to Clinical Laboratory Sciences majors.
+Restricted to Clinical Laboratory Technology majors.

-CLS 204 Clinical Laboratory Seminar I 3 C.H.
+CLT 204 Clinical Laboratory Seminar I 3 C.H.

-A highly specialized course which consists of daily lectures in clinical laboratory sciences, the diagnosis of disease by laboratory methods.
+A highly specialized course which consists of daily lectures in clinical laboratory technology, the diagnosis of disease by laboratory methods.
 The seminar provides the formal theory for the experiences gained during the laboratory practicum.
 Emphasis on diagnostic microbiology, hematology and coagulation.